joakim077/MegaProject/README.md

 # Run Bank app in EKS Cluster

-### Launch an EC2 instance and install AWS CLI and EKSCTL
+### Launch an EC2 instance and install AWS CLI and eksctl and kubectl
 - Launch an Ubuntu EC2 instance of t2.medium size in AWS.
 - Install aws cli
   ```bash